victor0210/slim/README.md

 ## Deficiencies

-Can't find index of object/array in array.
+Can't find index of object/array in array with using "strict" mode.

 ```
 const state = {